This Day In Music: March 6

 March 6, 1941 ~ Singer, keyboardist Don Lewis born ~ Best known for creating an instrument called the LEO, short for Live Electronic Orchestra, which integrated multiple instruments under a single controller and predated the MIDI controller by ten years.
 As a musician has collaborated with artists such as Quincy Jones, Sérgio Mendes, and Michael Jackson.
 Opened for the Beach Boys on their 1974 tour ~ Lewis passed away in 2022

 March 6, 1941 ~ Free jazz, avant-garde jazz saxophonist, clarinetist Peter Brötzmann born in Remscheid, Germany ~ Leading figure in European free jazz, active since the late-1960s.
 Over 50 albums to his name as a leader.
 Closely associated with Han Bennink, including in the ensemble the ICP Orchestra.
-Other collaborations include Cecil Taylor, Keiji Haino, Willem Breuker, Bill Laswell, Mats Gustafsson, Ken Vandermark, Joe McPhee, Paal Nilssen-Love, Steve Swell, Fred Van Hove, the Globe Unity Orchestra, Ginger Baker, Don Cherry, Misha Mengelberg, Evan Parker, and others ~ Brötzmann passed away in 2023
+Other collaborations include Cecil Taylor, Keiji Haino, Willem Breuker, Bill Laswell, Mats Gustafsson, Ken Vandermark, Joe McPhee, Paal Nilssen-Love, Steve Swell, Fred Van Hove, the Globe Unity Orchestra, Ginger Baker, Don Cherry, Misha Mengelberg, and Evan Parker ~ Brötzmann passed away in 2023

 March 6, 1940 ~ Rockabilly singer, guitarist Billy Adams, full name Willie Murray Adams, born in Redbush, Kentucky, USA ~ Influenced by Elvis Presley.
 Founded and fronted the Rock-a-teers at age 14.
 Known for songs such as You Heard Me Knocking, True Love Will Come Your Way, You Gotta Have A Duck Tail and perhaps his best known, the 1957 recording of Rock Pretty Mama which wwould become considered a seminal rockabilly classic by critics.
 Re-emerged in the early-2000s, the critically acclaimed Legacy album bringing him back in the spotlight ~ Adams passed away in 2019